 Scoop mayo into a medium mixing bowl.

-Now add the sugar or erythritrol.
+Now add the sugar or erythritrol to the mayo mixture.

 Mix in the ketchup or tomato paste next.
 It is best to refrigerate the sauce a few hours before using, but you can serve it right away if you need to.